-For this tutorial we are assuming that you already have fresh installed Ubuntu Server.
-We recommend to use LTS version of Ubuntu for your servers like Ubuntu 16.04 LTS, 14.04 LTS or 12.04 LTS.
-Now after installing Ubuntu server 16.04, 14.04 or 12.04 proceed for post installation setup of your server.
-This guide includes steps which is useful for configuring for server, increase security of server.
+In this tutorial, we are assuming that you already have fresh installed Ubuntu Server.
+We recommend using LTS version of Ubuntu for your servers like Ubuntu 18.04 LTS, 16.04 LTS.
+Now after installing Ubuntu server 18.04, 16.04 proceed for post-installation setup of your server.
+This guide includes steps which are useful for configuring for a server, increase the security of the server.

 1. Upgrade Your System

 Create a user account for system administration and configure it with sudo access.
-From now you will use this account to login to server and perform operation.
+From now you will use this account to log in to the server and perform an operation.
 We don’t recommend to use root user for each time login.

-Now add this user under sudo group, So that it can get all sudo privileges.
+Now add this user to sudo group, So that it can get all sudo privileges.

 Now edit OpenSSH configuration file /etc/ssh/sshd_config and do the following changes.